kubeomatic/k8s-timebomb/docs/README.md

 Kubernetes will send AdmissionReviews to the admission app only using TLS.

 So, a [CA, Certificate authority,](https://en.wikipedia.org/wiki/Certificate_authority) with a certificate needs to be emitted.
+This can be done using a self-signed certificate.

 ValidatingWebhookConfiguration and MutatingWebhookConfiguration needs to know the CA used to sign the certificate and the certificate needs to match the [DNS for Services](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) in the cluster.

 For that, there is a script that can be used to generate the Certificate authority, certificate and java keystore.

-This script will read the information in the values.yaml from the helm chart.
+This [script](https://github.com/kubeomatic/k8s-timebomb/blob/main/helm-chart/kubeomatic-timebomb/certificate_generator.sh) will read the information in the values.yaml from the helm chart.

-### Install
+### How to Install

 1. Edit the values for the helm chart: [values.yaml](https://github.com/kubeomatic/k8s-timebomb/blob/main/helm-chart/kubeomatic-timebomb/values.yaml)
 2. Add the [TimeBomb](https://helmchart.kubeomatic.io/timebomb/) helm repository.